ropensci/brranching/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+There is 1 reverse dependency - check succedeed without error.

 ---